White House won't say if Biden is concerned about potential spy flight intel in Beijing's hands

 The espionage inflatable was popped after massive public outcry, being blown up off the coast of the Palmetto State.

-The Chinese spy balloon that traveled across the U.S. likely was able to send sensitive data to the Chinese Communist Party before it was shot down by the U.S. military Saturday, foreign policy experts previously told Fox News Digital.
+The Chinese spy balloon that traveled across the U.S. likely was able to send sensitive data to the CCP before it was shot down by the U.S. military Saturday, foreign policy experts previously told Fox News Digital.

 Rebekah Koffler, a former Defense Intelligence Agency officer specializing in foreign aerospace, assessed a "high probability that the Chinese government exfiltrated sensitive US data" through its spy balloon.